Pecan Grow Guide: Go nuts!

 Pruning Pecan Trees

 Pecan trees should be trained to a central leader with surrounding branches (the scaffold branches) spiraling outward and upward.
 Pruning should be done in late winter or early spring while the trees are dormant and before the active growing season.
 Start training as young trees.
 Avoid summer pruning as this is when pecan nuts are being formed.
-The pruning site should be clean-cut to stay free of insects and diseases.
+The pruning site should be clean-cut to stay free of insects and diseases such as pecan phylloxera.

 Here are some tips for training your tree.
 Retain side branches that come off the central leader at an angle of around 45 degrees, and remove those that come off more horizontally outward or more sharply upward.
 The scaffold branches should be tip-pruned to encourage branching.
 Eventually, the lowest scaffold branches should be 6-8 feet above ground, and evenly spaced around the tree.
 This may take 5-10 years of annual pruning.